About This Project

 Coming together in late 2018 and early 2019, Dr. Nolan is a researcher with expertise on the epidemiology of Chagas disease and remote modeling applications for mosquitoes.
 Dr. DeGennaro is a neurogeneticist with an extensive background on the effects of genetics on mosquito behavior and insecticide resistance.
 Kyndall Dye-Braumuller, M.S., is a PhD student with work and academic experience in entomology who will oversee daily logistics and work closely on weekly collections.

-I am an undergraduate Public Health student interested in the the role of the environment on the emergence of infectious vector-borne diseases and their epidemiologies.
+I am a Master of Science in Epidemiology student at the University of Washington interested in the the role of the environment on the emergence of infectious vector-borne diseases and their epidemiologies.

 - $2,001Total Donations